Skincare

 Is it really just a mole?
 This dermatologist teaches us how to spot skin cancer

-Basically, the moral of the lesson is that it’s worth keeping an eye out for any unusual moles and freckles on your skin.
-However, this then poses a new challenge: How can you tell if your skin is being suspicious?
+Basically, it’s worth keeping an eye out for any unusual moles and freckles on your skin.
+However, this poses a new problem: How can you tell if the marks on your skin are actually suspicious?

-To answer all of your sun-burning questions on the topic is Dr. Irene Lee Chew Kek, the consultant dermatologist at Sunway Medical Centre Velocity.
+To answer all of your burning questions on the topic is Dr Irene Lee Chew Kek, the consultant dermatologist at Sunway Medical Centre Velocity.

 What tell-tale signs should you be looking for in a mole or on the skin?